cbaca/graphics_in_c/README.md

 - matrix math is chaos
 - I can't figure out how to make this damn README display correctly

+*Goals*:
+1. use a world coordinate system that is much wider than NVC.
+2. create texture-mapped geometry to represent the ground - using a quad.
+3. use a single cube object to create ALL models.
+4. use instance transformations to translate, scale and rotate all objects.
+5. make at least ONE building have a different color on every side.
+6. use two program objects (two shader programs?): one for textured objects and one for non-textured objects.
+7. place a windmill in the scene: will have different colors for each face for each part, using a minimum of 5 instances of cube objects.
+8. provide keyboard controls: must be scales to make navigation easy for the user
+- w key: toggle windmill blade rotation.
+- y key: toggle windmill spin about the yaw axis.
+- left/right: change direction of view about the yaw axis.
+- up/down: move the user forward/backward along the axis of view.
+9. use perspective projection.
+- don't forget to enable hidden surface removal and clear the depth buffer.

 *Todo*:
 - make a damn windmill
 - generate first 3D cube